-The Constitution of Ukraine provides for a general prohibition of discrimination in terms of race, colour, political, religious, and other persuasions, sex, ethnic or social origin, property status, place of residence, language or other distinctions (Article 24 of the Constitution of Ukraine).
-General anti-discrimination framework is provided in the Law on Principles of Prevention and Combating Discrimination, where discrimination based on age is explicitly prohibited.
-These laws constitute general anti-discrimination regime in Ukraine.
+Article 24 of the Constitution of Ukraine provides for a general prohibition of discrimination against race, colour, political, religious, and other persuasions, sex, ethnic or social origin, property status, place of residence, language or other distinctions.
+A general anti-discrimination framework is set out in the Law on Principles of Prevention and Combating Discrimination, where discrimination based on age is explicitly prohibited.

-As to the employment anti-discrimination regulation, the following laws, discussed below in detail, apply, in particular (1) the Labour Code of Ukraine and (2) Law on Employment and (3) Law on Basic Principle of Social Protection of Veterans of Labour and Other Elder Citizens in Ukraine.
+The following laws are relevant in the employment context: (1) the Labour Code of Ukraine (Code); (2) Law on Employment and (3) Law on Basic Principle of Social Protection of Veterans of Labour and Other Elder Citizens in Ukraine.

-Under the Law on Basic Principle of Social Protection of Veterans of Labour and Other Elder Citizens in Ukraine, elder citizens enjoy equal social-economic and personal rights, discrimination of them is prohibited in all spheres, including in employment.
-Elder citizens are defined as citizens that reached retirement age or have less than one and a half years to reach it.
+Under the Law on Basic Principle of Social Protection of Veterans of Labour and Other Elder Citizens, elder citizens enjoy equal social-economic and personal rights, such that discrimination against them is prohibited in all spheres, including employment.
+Elder citizens are defined as citizens who have reached retirement age (60) or will be reaching it in less than one and a half years.

-Victims of discrimination can claim damages and compensation of moral harm suffered as a result of discrimination in civil proceedings.
-According to anti-discrimination laws, the burden of proof in civil discrimination suits lies on the defendant and, for a suit to proceed, a person who claims to have experienced discrimination is required only to make the claim and submit the facts that support this claim.
+Victims of discrimination can claim damages and compensation for moral harm suffered as a result of discrimination in civil proceedings.
+According to anti-discrimination laws, the burden of proof in civil discrimination suits lies on the defendant.

 No special administrative liability exists for discriminatory practices.